optskug/docs/README.md

   * Upstreamed into openpilot's master branch.
 * 2020-2022 Yaris Hybrid (EUDM/JDM/MXDM)
   * Memory dump hack works but the key is not in the same address as RAV4 Prime.
-  * Brute force efforts to find key location successful on both Euro and Japanese.
-Euro gave up due to broken C3.
+  * Brute force efforts to find key location successful on both European and Japanese Yaris Hybrid.
+European user eventually gave up full installation due to unrelated C3 malfunction.
   * openpilot working with heavy hacked out [branch](https://github.com/nelsonjchen/openpilot/commits/yaris-gon/)
   * First Continental Radar + Camera setup going and thus first radar controlled ACC vehicle done with.
 This does not mean longitudinal is controlled by openpilot though.
   * Not sold in the USA, but is in Australia, Japan, and Europe